ernest-emmanuel-utibe/ernest-emmanuel-utibe/README.md

 ## Glad to have you here! 🧍

-I’m a Cloud DevOps Engineer and Software Engineer with Java experience.
-Being a DevOps and backend engineer allows me to not only develop cutting-edge backend applications but also to deploy them and manage the servers in the cloud and on-site.
+I'm a Cloud and Software Engineer passionate about designing, deploying, and managing applications both in the cloud.

-I love designing light yet powerful systems, distributed yet synchronized and beautiful yet effective.
+In my role as a Cloud Engineer, I specialize in creating efficient, powerful, and distributed systems that are synchronized and visually appealing.
+I handle everything from system design to database management, security, server optimization, and deployment.

-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimization, deployments, and management.
-I want to learn promising technology concepts like ML, AI, Blockchain technologies, etc.
+I regularly share my insights and experiences on my blog, covering topics such as system design, databases, security, servers, optimization, deployments, and management.
+My goal is to stay at the forefront of technology by continuously learning about promising concepts like machine learning, artificial intelligence, and blockchain technologies.

 ## Skills